doncicuto/autoscript/README.md

 # Autoscript

 The reason for this project is to provide an npm package for autoscript.js so it's easier to use it from your JS projects.
+I have created the NPM package under the scope @doncicuto in case of autoscript developers choose to upload an official npm package under autoscript name.

 This package contains autoscript.js, a README explaining what's Autofirma and Autoscript, some quick notes of usage, and the demo files provided with Autoscript on how to launch and use Autofirma from the browser.